GSA/digitalgov.gov/content/posts/2016/07/2016-07-28-widgets-mobile-apps-and-sms-essential-agency-tools-for-summer-heat-safety-and-hurricane-season.md

   * Search for open shelters and open disaster recovery centers by zip code
   * Receive safety tips for specific disaster types

-{{< legacy-img src="2016/07/250-x-444-Android-FEMA-Text-Message-for-Hurricane.jpg" alt="Screen capture of a user signing up for text messages from FEMA for hurricane information." >}}If one doesn&#8217;t have the FEMA app installed, they can text **SHELTER** and a Zip Code to 43362 (4FEMA) to find open shelters, and text **DRC** and a Zip Code to 43362 to find open disaster recovery centers.
+{{< legacy-img-right src="2016/07/250-x-444-Android-FEMA-Text-Message-for-Hurricane.jpg" alt="Screen capture of a user signing up for text messages from FEMA for hurricane information." >}}

+If one doesn&#8217;t have the FEMA app installed, they can text **SHELTER** and a Zip Code to 43362 (4FEMA) to find open shelters, and text **DRC** and a Zip Code to 43362 to find open disaster recovery centers.

 Users can also subscribe to a variety of lists by sending a text message to 43362 with disaster-specific keywords such as **HURRICANE**, **WILDFIRE**, **EARTHQUAKE**, **BLACKOUT**, or **PREPARE**, among others.
 These safety tips are received bi-monthly and users can unsubscribe or resubscribe at any time.